rizelthms/TRIMM_DesignSystem/widgets/colortokeneditor/README.md

 - Automatic dark or light derivation when you change a color in the opposite theme
 - Draggable floating action button to open the editor
 - Resizable drawer that lists the detected tokens
-- Theme management: save, load, update, delete named themes
+- Theme management: save, load, update, delete named themes stored in the Mendix database
 - Import/export themes as JSON files (includes special export for "Default TRIMM")
 - Protection for Default TRIMM theme (cannot be edited or deleted)
 - **Cross-browser and cross-device theme persistence** for logged-in users.